vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 When opening a new list, you can choose to append to the existing list or replace all existing entries.

-Locations can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloading a file from the web).
+Locations can also be added when opening files of supported file types, using the app (e.g. by tapping on the file or by downloading a file from the web).

 When importing KML or KMZ files, only the Placemarks contained in the file are added as locations.
 When importing GPX files, only "wpt" waypoints are